***New FCC Mandated Rate Changes and AIC account Changes***

-The Sheriff’s Office works with ViaPath to simplify Adult in Custody (AIC) telephone calls and AIC banking.
+The Sheriff’s Office works with ViaPath to provide Adult in Custody (AIC) telephone calls, video visits and messaging services.
 Please refer to the information below for further instructions and details.

 Policy Overview

-The Linn County Jail provides telephone and tablet usage to unrestricted AICs so they can maintain personal communications and ties with friends and family to facilitate their future transition from jail life to community life.
-Our policy is ensure the jail’s safety, security, order, and efficient operation while using the least restrictive means possible to regulate general AIC telephone use.
+The Linn County Jail provides telephone and tablet usage to unrestricted AICs to help them maintain personal communications and ties with friends and family.
+This can also help facilitate their future transition from jail life to community life.
+Our policy is ensure the jail’s safety, security, order, and efficient operation while using the least restrictive means possible to regulate general AIC telephone and tablet use.

 Within a reasonable time frame following the admission process, AICs shall be allowed to use the phone to contact family/friends or their attorney — unless the intake forms have not been completed due to the AICs disruptive behavior.